 Activates or deactivates the so-called bus termination of the digital master-slave bus via a switchable resistor.
-Termination should be activated on both bus ends, unless the device on any end is the master.
+Termination should be activated if required, usually when problems with the master-slave bus operation occur.

 Bias resistors

 Additionally to the regular termination resistor (TERM) this activates two bias resistor, if required, to help stabilize the bus further.
 Tap on the information symbol for a graphical depiction.